fl101/awardfares-blog/_posts/2024-01-10-frequent-flyer-programs-2024.md

 Why it shines:

-* **No blackout dates, no gimmicks**: Enjoy straightforward earning and redemption with no blackout dates or complicated rules.
+- **No blackout dates, no gimmicks**: Enjoy straightforward earning and redemption with no blackout dates or complicated rules.
-* **Points Equal Money**: Redeem points for any JetBlue flight, anytime, with points valued at 1 cent each.
+- **Points Equal Money**: Redeem points for any JetBlue flight, anytime, with points valued at 1 cent each.
-* **Bags Fly Free**: Check your first bag for free on all JetBlue flights, saving you money on every trip.
+- **Bags Fly Free**: Check your first bag for free on all JetBlue flights, saving you money on every trip.
-* **Target region**: Domestic flights within the United States, the Caribbean, and select Latin American destinations.
+- **Target region**: Domestic flights within the United States, the Caribbean, and select Latin American destinations.

-*Check out more of our [JetBlue True Blue resources here](https://blog.awardfares.com/categories/#JetBlue%20True%20Blue)*
+_Check out more of our [JetBlue True Blue resources here](https://blog.awardfares.com/categories/#JetBlue%20True%20Blue)_

 ### Other programs worth looking into

 #### Asia-Pacific

-* **Singapore Airlines KrisFlyer**: Highly regarded for its excellent service and favorable redemption rates for premium cabins
+- **Singapore Airlines KrisFlyer**: Highly regarded for its excellent service and favorable redemption rates for premium cabins
-* **Cathay Pacific Asia Miles**: Offers a good balance of earning and redemption options, especially within Asia.
+- **Cathay Pacific Asia Miles**: Offers a good balance of earning and redemption options, especially within Asia.
-* **EVA Air Infinity MileageLands**: Provides generous mileage accrual and redemption options, particularly strong for travel in Asia and across the Pacific.
+- **EVA Air Infinity MileageLands**: Provides generous mileage accrual and redemption options, particularly strong for travel in Asia and across the Pacific.

 #### Middle East

-* **Emirates Skywards**: Known for its luxurious flight options and good redemption opportunities, especially in premium classes
+- **Emirates Skywards**: Known for its luxurious flight options and good redemption opportunities, especially in premium classes
-* **Qatar Airways Privilege Club**: Offers access to a wide network and is part of the Oneworld alliance.
+- **Qatar Airways Privilege Club**: Offers access to a wide network and is part of the Oneworld alliance.
-* **Etihad Guest**: Provides a range of benefits and has unique features like the ability to pool miles with family members.
+- **Etihad Guest**: Provides a range of benefits and has unique features like the ability to pool miles with family members.

 #### South America

-* **Avianca LifeMiles**: Known for its good redemption rates, especially for Star Alliance flights.
+- **Avianca LifeMiles**: Known for its good redemption rates, especially for Star Alliance flights.
-* **LATAM Pass**: Offers extensive coverage in South America and is part of the Oneworld alliance.
+- **LATAM Pass**: Offers extensive coverage in South America and is part of the Oneworld alliance.
-* **Aeromexico Club Premier**: Part of the SkyTeam alliance, it offers good connectivity within Latin America and beyond.
+- **Aeromexico Club Premier**: Part of the SkyTeam alliance, it offers good connectivity within Latin America and beyond.
-* * **GOL Smiles**
+- - **GOL Smiles**

 #### Africa

-* **South African Airways Voyager**: Offers decent redemption options within Africa and is part of the Star Alliance.
+- **South African Airways Voyager**: Offers decent redemption options within Africa and is part of the Star Alliance.
-* **Ethiopian Airlines ShebaMiles**: Good for travel within Africa and internationally, as part of the Star Alliance.
+- **Ethiopian Airlines ShebaMiles**: Good for travel within Africa and internationally, as part of the Star Alliance.
-* **EgyptAir Plus**: Offers benefits for frequent travelers within the Middle East and Africa, and is a Star Alliance member.
+- **EgyptAir Plus**: Offers benefits for frequent travelers within the Middle East and Africa, and is a Star Alliance member.

 #### Oceania

-* **Air New Zealand Airpoints** (Oceania): Offers good benefits for domestic and trans-Tasman flights.
+- **Air New Zealand Airpoints** (Oceania): Offers good benefits for domestic and trans-Tasman flights.
-* **Qantas Frequent Flyer** (Oceania): Also relevant in this region, especially for flights to and from Australia.
+- **Qantas Frequent Flyer** (Oceania): Also relevant in this region, especially for flights to and from Australia.

 ## Want more award travel intel?